Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Methods

-\paragraph{Clean Demonstrations for Defense.} Given a test query that contains the poison trigger, we assume that when presented with demonstrations containing clean data for the same tasks, models can grasp the true essence of a given instance through in-context learning \citep{touvron2023llama, brown2020language}, rather than being misled by the poison trigger.
+\stitle{Clean Demonstrations} Given a test query that contains the poison trigger, we assume that when presented with demonstrations containing clean data.
+"Clean data" refers to data where the output correctly aligns with the input, regardless of potential triggers.
+Since any natural language could serve as a trigger, verifying trigger absence in every instance is impractical.
+As long as the label accurately reflects the intended response, the data is suitable for demonstrations.
+For the same tasks, models can grasp the true essence of a given instance through in-context learning \citep{touvron2023llama, brown2020language}, rather than being misled by the poison trigger.
 That is, the model can remain impervious to the influence of implanted triggers, enabling it to reassess the provided test instance and deliver an accurate prediction.
-It is important to note that our definition of ``clean data'' refers to data where the output accurately represents the correct response to the input, even if it potentially contains triggers.
-Given that any natural language can be selected by the attackers as trigger, it's not feasible to ascertain with certainty the absence of triggers in every instance.
-However, as long as the label correctly mirrors the intended response, the data is deemed suitable for defensive demonstrations.
-To achieve this, our research relies on an unaltered clean training dataset as the primary source for defensive demonstrations.
-This dataset is free from any label manipulations and accurately reflects the true meaning of each instance.
-By doing so, we ensure that the demonstrations are in sync with the test sentence's task and are free from any form of contamination.
+To achieve this, our experiments relies on an unaltered clean training dataset as the primary source for defensive demonstrations.
+In practice, developers building downstream systems typically have access to a small pool of clean data, or it is not too costly to create one.